-This includes both analog stereo and digital stereo (stereo PCM or Dolby Digital 2.0) source material.
-Various surround modes can be applied to provide up to 7.1 channels of output.
-These are described in depth throughout this section.
-Each Source memorizes its own Mode setting, so you can, for example, set VCR to 'AnthemLogic-Cinema', and then set CD to 'AnthemLogic-Music' - when you change Source, the respective Modes are remembered.
+This includes both analog stereo and digital stereo (stereo PCM or Dolby Digital-2.0) source material.
+Various surround modes can be applied, some of which can provide up to 7.1 channels of output.
+These are described in detail in section 5.8.1.
+Each Source also keeps its own Mode setting, so you can, for example, set VCR to 'AnthemLogic-Cinema', and then set CD to 'AnthemLogic-Music' - when you switch to each Source, their respective Mode will be remembered.

-Surround modes are not available for inputs set to Anlg-Dir (see section 7.4.5).
+Note: Surround modes are not available for inputs set to Anlg-Dir (see section 7.4.5).

 Regarding analog VCR input: With analog, there is no way for any processor to detect Dolby Surround encoded material.
 Dolby Pro Logic must therefore be turned on manually by selecting it in the Mode options.
+All other stereo source surround modes are also available.

-5.1- and 6.1-Channel Source Material:
+5.1-Channel Source Material: